GamepadSquire

 Dialogue Choices That Lock Out Content

 The Outer Worlds features a complex reputation system where dialogue choices and quest outcomes permanently affect faction relationships throughout the entire playthrough.
-This system revolves around three major factions: the Board, Iconoclasts, and Church of the Depravity, whose reputation levels dramatically affect available story content and dialogue options.
+This system revolves around six main factions: Auntie's Choice, Earth Directorate, Glorious Dawn, Order of the Ascendant, The Protectorate of Arcadia, and Sub Rosa, whose reputation levels dramatically affect available story content and dialogue options.

 Major dialogue choices can permanently lock players out of entire questlines, companions, or story branches based on faction reputation thresholds.
 The game uses a 'point of no return' system where certain story decisions automatically trigger permanent content locks without warning players.